Teng-Qiu-Clustering/Clustering-by-InTree-Ensemble-PR2020/ReadMe.txt

 Run demo.m (this can reproduce the results in Fig.4 for two clustering method: ND-Ward-E(KT) and ND-K)

-ND-Ward-E(KT): the proposed clustering method published in Pattern Recognition (2020)
+ND-Ward-E(KT): the proposed clustering method published in Pattern Recognition in 2020 (Title: "Enhancing In-Tree-based Clustering via Distance Ensemble and Kernelization" by Qiu and Li)

 ND-K: a compared method (Qiu,et al. "Nearest descent, in-tree, and clustering",arXiv:1412.5902v2, 2014.)

 * ND-K is the basis of ND-Ward-E(KT)